winduum/winduum-docs/docs/docs/components/dialog.md

 ##### scrollbarWidthProperty

 * **Type:** `string`
-* **Default:** `--x-dialog-scrollbar-width`
+* **Default:** `--default-scrollbar-width`

-A CSS property representing a scrollbar width, when dialog is showed the document scrollbar is hidden, this adds necessary padding.
+A CSS property representing a scrollbar width, when dialog is shown the document scrollbar is hidden, this adds necessary padding.

 ---